-- Liver enzymes could become elevated and cause acute serious liver injury in children who receive ZOLGENSMA.
+- ZOLGENSMA can cause acute serious liver injury.
+Liver enzymes could become elevated and may reflect acute serious liver injury in children who receive ZOLGENSMA.

 - Patients will receive an oral corticosteroid before and after infusion with ZOLGENSMA and will undergo regular blood tests to monitor liver function.

 - Contact the patient’s doctor immediately if the patient’s skin and/or whites of the eyes appear yellowish, or if the patient misses a dose of the corticosteroid or vomits it up.

 What should I watch for before and after infusion with ZOLGENSMA?